 Relation to Humans

-This is one of the most-studied species of frogs, considered one of the model systems of developmental biology.
+This is one of the most-studied species of frogs, considered one of the model organisms of developmental biology.
 It is hardy and breeding can be easily induced in the laboratory.
 Xenopus laevis early development has been studied by developmental biologists for decades and its genome has been fully sequenced.
 Because it makes a hardy and popular pet, it can also be found in aquariums worldwide.
 This species has been used as food in African countries (Trueb 2003).

 This species was featured as News of the Week on 21 November 2016: